Home - Bookapy Book Preview

 Frau Schmidt’s head lifted in question towards my mother, who nodded.

-What did these differences mean?
+What did these accruing differences mean?

 Chapter 2

-Mid -October – Early December 1962
+Monday 15th October 1962 – Early December 1962

 How had I survived the continuous tension of my life here?